Garee/glasgow-litter/README.md

 ## Report

 The source code for the report can be found in the `report` directory.
-This is currently a work in progress.

 ## Acknowledgements